The Stonehenge Transportation Mystery

 Introduction

-Exploring the origins and transportation of the stones used to construct Stonehenge continues to be a fascinating subject, ripe with theories and controversies.
+Exploring the origins and transport of the stones used to construct Stonehenge remains a fascinating subject, rife with theories and controversies.
 The viral interest generated by my blog post this week, which highlighted a map showing three known sites of the stones’ origins, barely scratches the surface of this complex logistical puzzle.
-Indeed, there are stones from even greater distances, opening a myriad of questions about how these megaliths were transported to their final resting place at Stonehenge.
-This essay aims to delve deeper into these logistics, providing a comprehensive overview based on the latest research and theories.
+Indeed, there are stones from even greater distances, raising myriad questions about how these megaliths were transported to their final resting place at Stonehenge.
+This essay aims to delve into these logistics, providing a comprehensive overview grounded in the latest research and theories.
+(The Stonehenge Transportation Mystery)

 The Bluestones

 Recent advancements in micro-spectrum analysis have significantly contributed to our understanding of the origins of bluestones.
 However, this is not an exact science, as the movement of rocks due to glacial activity and post-ice age water flows complicates their traceability.
 Some academics have proposed that the bluestones found at Stonehenge were not quarried and transported from Wales but deposited nearby by glacial action.
 This theory, however, conflicts with geological evidence indicating that the last ice age glaciers did not reach as far as Stonehenge, stopping instead at the Bristol Channel.
-This discrepancy raises doubts about the glacier transport theory, suggesting a need to consider earlier ice ages, such as the Anglian, which occurred over 500,000 years ago.
-Yet, the immense time scale involved means any stones moved by such glaciers would be deeply buried under millennia of soil, making their discovery improbable.
+This discrepancy casts doubt on the glacier transport theory, suggesting the need to consider earlier ice ages, such as the Anglian, which occurred over 500,000 years ago.
+Yet the immense timescale involved means that any stones moved by such glaciers would be deeply buried beneath millennia of soil, making their discovery improbable.

 The Sarsen Stones